enjoikumar/SBLM/README.md

 Line 7/8: The height of the item is the size of the browser, and it's given the class of full-screen

-Line 11/12: the number of slides is the amount of classes that have the class item.
+Line 11/12: The number of slides is the amount of classes that have the class item.
 The current slide is going to be a random slide from $numberofSlides

 Lines 16-25: Just the bootstrap version of when you click on the radio button it brings you to the associated slide, as well as adding/removing the class active